ML-Course-2025/session4/material/activity1-sol.md

     # Apply the step activation function:
     # If weighted_sum is greater than or equal to 0, output 1
     # Otherwise, output 0
+    if weighted_sum >= 0:
+        # What should the function return if it "fires"?
+        output = 1
+    else:
+        # What should the function return if it doesn't "fire"?
+        output = 0
     # --- END YOUR CODE --- #

     return output